sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/snowflake.rst

 Snowflake
 =========

-In Fire Insights, connections can be made to Snowflake so that users can access and manage data files stored in the Snowflake database.
+In Sparkflows, connections can be made to Snowflake so that users can access and manage data files stored in the Snowflake database.
 This is done with the help of Snowflake connection nodes that can be used in workflows to read and write data from and to Snowflake database.

 Creating Connection
 -------------------